transonit/portainer-auto-updater/README.md

 ## 🔄 How It Works

-- The script creates `/root/autoupdate_portainer.sh` with commands to restart Portainer.
+- The script creates `/root/autoupdate_portainer.sh` with commands to auto update Portainer.
 - It makes the script executable.
 - It adds a cron job for root to run the script every Sunday at 4:20 AM.
 - If the cron job already exists, it won’t be added again.